trstringer/react-laboratory/README.md

 ```
 $ npm run

-# open your browser to http://localhost:8080 to view
 ```

+Open your browser to http://localhost:8080 to view.
+Modify your React code in your editor, save your changes, and watch those changes automatically reflect in the browser! *(the power of webpack-dev-server)*